exasol/script-languages-container-tool/README.md

 ### Usage

 For simplicity the following examples use the script version (`exaslct`), which will be installed together with the Python package.
-The script is just an alias for `python3 -m exasol_script_languages_container_tool.main`.
+The script is just an alias for `python3 -m exasol.slc.tool.main`.

 #### How to build an existing flavor?